What is a Patient Care Technician and How To Become One?

-If you have ever been sick or injured, you have probably had the help of a patient care technician.
-Patient care technicians frequently work in hospitals and other healthcare centers, but not everyone knows exactly what they do.
+If you have ever been sick or injured, chances are you have had the help of a patient care technician.
+A patient care technician (PCT) is a healthcare worker who assists nurses and doctors in providing direct patient care.

 What is a Patient Care Technician?

-A patient care technician is someone that helps patients that are sick, injured, or disabled with basic self-care tasks.
+A patient care technician is a trained and certified healthcare professional responsible for assisting patients with medical and daily care needs.
+They help and support patients who are sick, injured, or disabled with basic self-care tasks.
 They can work in a variety of healthcare and assisted living facilities.

-Patient care technicians are often confused with certified nursing assistants, even though they are not quite the same.
-Job responsibilities of patient care technicians can vary by state and where they work, though all patient care technicians focus on serving others.
+Patient care technicians' responsibilities can vary by state and where they work, though all patient care technicians focus on serving others.

 What Does a Patient Care Technician Do?

-• Assisting with personal hygiene.
-Patient care technicians may help with things like bathing, hair care, dressing, and even putting on makeup.
-Patients who are weak or have mobility problems may need assistance reaching up over their head or managing small buttons and zippers.
+• Assisting with personal daily activities.
+Patient care technicians may help with things like bathing, hair care, dressing, feeding, and even putting on makeup.
+Patients who are weak or have mobility problems may need assistance reaching up over their heads or managing small buttons and zippers.

-• Cleaning.
+• Cleaning & Safety.
 While they do not usually do deep cleaning, patient care technicians can do things like decluttering and wiping down countertops.
-They help keep spaces neat and tidy and help clear up tripping hazards or other safety problems around the living space.
+They help keep spaces neat and help clear up tripping hazards or other safety problems around the living space.

 • Running errands.
 If someone is unable to drive or walk down the street, a patient care technician can take care of small errands like going to the post office or picking up groceries.
 Many people need the help of a patient care technician to pick up medical supplies or get groceries to their home.

-• Assisting with transportation.
-Clients of patient care technicians often need rides to medical appointments or social activities.
+• Assisting with mobility and transportation.
+Clients of patient care technicians often need rides to medical appointments or social activities, and sometimes, a PCT medical can assist patients in walking and using wheelchairs.

-• Assisting with daily tasks.
+• Helping with daily tasks.
 Basic tasks around the house can become difficult for someone who is sick, injured, or elderly.
-Patient care technicians can help with things around the house like feeding an animal, writing a letter, making a phone call, or watering plants.
+PCTs can help with chores around the house like feeding an animal, writing a letter, making a phone call, cooking or warming up a basic meal, or watering plants.

 Where Do Patient Care Technicians Work?